 I have never purchased a dog over the internet before, how does this work?

 The internet makes buying a puppy directly from a breeder very convenient and easy.
 It's worked out well for us and our customers.
 We have been able to place our puppies in great homes all across the US.
 You will be picking out your puppy through pictures on the website, phone calls, e-mails and videos and pictures of the puppy taken at different ages.
 If you find a puppy that you're interested in, a $300 non-refundable deposit is required to hold him/her for you (deposit is deducted from the price of the puppy).
 The remaining balance is due at 7 weeks of age.
 Payments can be made using credit/debit card (Visa, MasterCard, etc.), or Cash.
 No checks accepted.
 If you reserve a puppy early, we will keep you updated by sending you pictures or videos of your puppy.
 They can go to their new homes at 8 weeks of age.
 You can come here to pick up your puppy, or we can have it flown to an airport near you.
+We take care of all the necessary arrangements to ship your puppy.
+Our puppies fly out of Lambert Airport in St. Louis on Tuesdays and Fridays.
 You'll be given the flight details once the flight is booked and confirmed.
 Our puppies are taken to our Veterinarian for a wellness check up prior to flying, and a Certificate of Health will be issued stating he/she is healthy and can travel.
 The puppy will arrive at the airport you requested, or the airline's cargo facility in his/her very own travel crate.
 Picking up your puppy at the airport is usually very quick and easy.

 What kind of food should i feed my new puppy or dog?

 Our kennel uses VICTOR brand dog food.
 All of our puppies and nursing females are given VICTOR Hi-Pro Plus, and our adult dogs are given VICTOR Multi-Pro.